-The creation of Santa Claus in the mid-1800's did a few things: it reinforced the idea that Christmas distributes wealth, it solidified the focus on children and it removed gift-buying from the marketplace and placed it in the realm of family love and affection.
+The creation of the American version of Santa Claus in the mid-1800's did a few things: it reinforced the idea that Christmas distributes wealth, it solidified the focus on children and it removed gift-buying from the marketplace and placed it in the realm of family love and affection.
 Shopping became an expression of love.
 This diminished the obvious commercialism of gift-buying and obliged parents to fulfill their children’s expectations.
 Thus did shopping become the central activity of the Christmas season.

 But Where Was God?

-By the late 1800’s Christmas was just about everywhere, except in church.
+By the late 1800’s Christmas was just about everywhere in the U.S, except in church.
 In fact, the author of ‘Twas the Night Before Christmas was an Episcopalian minister who initially kept his authorship a secret because he thought the poem was too friviolous; after all, it didn’t mention Jesus once.
 The celebration of Jesus’ birth was an established part of the Catholic tradition, but for quite a while American Protestant churches pretty much ignored it.
 For decades they stayed closed on December 25th until their parishioners made clear that they wanted services on that day.

 Does Christmas Even Need Jesus?